imsweb/data-generator/README.md

  - NaaccrDataGenerator can be used with NAACCR fixed-columns layouts.
  - NaaccrXmlDataGenerator can be used with NAACCR XML layouts.
  - NaaccrHl7DataGenerator can be used with NAACCR HL7 layouts.
+ - PhysicianDataGenerator can be used to generate physicians.
+ - FacilityDataGenerator can be used to generate facilities.

 ### NAACCR Fixed-columns Generator